FalseArt/remembrance/src/site/notes/Expectations.md

 {"dg-publish":true,"permalink":"/expectations/"}
 ---

 There are many types of players when it comes to RP and all playstyles are equally valid.
-However, not everyone will enjoy every RP.
-Take the time to understand what to expect on the server when it comes to the setting, RP, rules, etc.
+However, not everyone will enjoy every server.
+Take the time to understand what to expect.

 # Story Expectations: